-The UAE has committed an investment of over AED 600 billion in renewable energy as it aims to lead the MENA region in clean technology.
-Dubai plans to reach a 30% reduction in carbon emissions by 2030 and Net Zero by 2050, as recently announced by the Dubai Supreme Council of Energy.
+With investment in renewable energy and the role as the host of the International Renewable Energy Agency (IRENA), UAE is at the heart of the clean energy revolution.
+Dubai plans to reach a 30% reduction in carbon emissions by 2030 and Net Zero by 2050, as announced by the Dubai Supreme Council of Energy.

-The specific steps undertaken by the company towards supporting the reduction of greenhouse gases are:
+Orient Insurance has taken the following specific steps towards supporting the reduction of greenhouse gases: